PavelTishkin/adventofcode2020-python/README.md

 * Day 21 - Find ingredient and allergens matchup by process of elimination
 * Day 22 - Play a crab at a game of Recursive Combat (and lose)
 * Day 23 - Play a crab at a game of cups ang get the stars back
+* Day 24 - Conway game of life on a hexagon grid